codedeki/Adventure-Tours-App-Front-End/README.md

 _Note: Some features are incomplete as this site was built for fun._

-An updated version of this project using NodeJS is viewable here https://adventure-tours-app.herokuapp.com/
+An updated version of this project using NodeJS is viewable here: https://adventure-tours-app.herokuapp.com/

 _Designed by Jonas Schmedtmann._